 From time to time we may use service providers or other third parties which operate or hold data outside of Australia.
 This may result in your personal information being stored overseas.
 These parties are selected specifically to assist in enabling us to provide products or services to you, in particular information technology solutions.
 At present our arrangements include providers based in the United States of America.
 Where this occurs we ensure that appropriate data handling and security arrangements are in place to protect your data.

 Where it is necessary to do so, we may collect personal information about you that is sensitive.
 Sensitive information includes information about an individual's health, and membership of a professional or trade association.

 Unless we are required or permitted by law to collect that information, we will obtain your consent.
-However, if the information relates directly to your ability to meet financial obligations that you owe to us, you are treated as having consented to its collection.

 6. Refusal of credit applications